brunocalet/Automatic_Collembolan_Analysis/README.md

 conda install numpy pandas matplotlib
 ```

-2. Put the sample image in PNG format inside the `img` folder: image should be named liek this: `sample1.png`
+2. Put the sample image in PNG format inside the `img` folder: image should be named like this: `sample1.png`

 Folder structure looks like this: